Profit margins: 5 things every startup founder needs to know

 Essentially, NPM is your profit margin after accounting for everything – it’s your bottom line.

 To calculate your NPM, first calculate your net profit.
-You can do this by subtracting your taxes and interest expenses, operational costs and COGS from your operating profit.
-Operating profit is also called earnings before interest and taxes (EBIT).
+You can do this by subtracting your taxes and interest expenses, operational costs, and COGS from your operating profit.
+Operating profit is also referred to as earnings before interest and taxes (EBIT).

 Then, you can calculate your NPM percentage.
 Here’s the net profit margin formula: